stella-dikmans/MOC-II/README.md

 ```
 </details>

-What it does atm (explanation of unknown names and words are following):
+What does this code atm? (explanation of unknown names and words are following):

 • it sets up a ***wifi*** (because we wont have a sim-card in our stamp but in order to load the data directly into the digital world, a wireless connection is needed) - thus there is the possibility of chosinng a mobile-hotspot or to add the credentials of a local wifi.